MeenalJy/PyWarrior-Challenge/README.md

 ## How to Use

 If you're also interested in learning Python or want to follow my progress, you can navigate through the repository and explore the solutions I've come up with.
-Each problem is stored in its own folder and accompanied by a Python script that demonstrates the solution.
+For each problem, there is a corresponding folder containing a Python script that shows how to solve it.
 To try out a solution:
 1. Clone or fork this repository.
 2. Navigate to the specific problem's folder.